History

 The best preparation for applying to Magdalene, and for interview, is to read as widely as you can.
 This can be both in History and in related fields such as literature and current affairs.
 There are no ‘set texts’ that we prescribe, but try and extend your reading around what you may have studied at school, and look beyond it to other periods and places.
 Follow your own interests and develop them.
 An enthusiasm for the subject is vital to studying History at university, and, when you apply for a place, reading is the best way of demonstrating this.
 There is excellent advice to how to go about this on the Faculty’s ‘Virtual Classroom’.

-We normally expect candidates to have or be on course to obtain History at A-Level, at Advanced Higher Level, or at the Higher Level of the IB (or an equivalent national qualification such as the German Abitur, French Baccalaureate, etc).
+Candidates should have or be on course to obtain History at A-level, at Advanced Higher Level, or at the Higher Level of the IB (or an equivalent national qualification such as the German Abitur, French Baccalaureate, etc).
 Two additional subjects at advanced level (A-level or equivalent) are normally required; we are willing to consider a wide range of subjects.
 Languages, English, Mathematics and Social Sciences are all particularly useful, but almost anything you study will have relevance.
 At GCSE level (or equivalent), we like to see a mixture of Arts and Science subjects and, normally, successful candidates will have obtained a good range of subjects, many of which will be at grade A or A*.

-We typically require a minimum of A*AA at A-Level, or AAA at Advanced Highers.
-In the IB we typically ask for 41-42 points overall with 7, 7, 6 at Higher Level.
+The minimum offer level is A*AA at A-level, or AAA at Advanced Highers.
+The minimum offer level we ask for in the IB is 41-42 points overall with 7, 7, 6 at Higher Level.
 Sometimes we may ask for an A* (or 7 at IB Higher Level) in History specifically.
 However, our offers are always tailor-made to the individual candidate and we try to set the offer at a realistic level.